2026 Election Tracker

 Cook PVID+15

 Massachusetts politics this year has one thing nobody saw coming a year ago: a real Senate primary.
 Eighty-year-old Ed Markey is running for a third full term and facing a serious challenge from Rep. Seth Moulton of Salem, who has made Markey's age the explicit centerpiece of his campaign.
 The race has tightened since November.
 On the gubernatorial side, Maura Healey is running for re-election with limited drama.
 The state's 9 House seats include Moulton's MA-6, which opens up if his Senate bid fails or succeeds.
-Below all of that, the September 1 primary date sits unusually late — barely two months before the general — which gives challengers limited time to build statewide profiles.
-National 2028 markets and balance-of-power coverage live on the homepage.
+Below all of that, the September 1 primary date sits unusually late, barely two months before the general, which gives challengers limited time to build statewide profiles.
+You will find Election Odds for all races in Massachusetts on ElectionOdds.com.

 Governor